 My Choice Family Care is committed to your independence!
-Since 2000, we have provided the Family Care program to over 25,500 people in Milwaukee County.
-Today, we serve over 8,500 members.
+Since 2000, we have provided the Family Care program to over 27,300 people in Wisconsin.
+Today, we serve over 8,400 Members.

 We are committed to helping the people in our community remain as independent as possible.
 We believe that if you need long-term care services, you should be able to get them when you need them and at a place you choose.

 Our goal is to work with you to design a plan to provide you with cost-effective care that meets your outcomes.
 We are a financially strong organization that strives to ensure that our Members receive services that are delivered the Right Way for each Person – at the Right Time – in the Right Place – for the Right Cost and for the Right Reasons.

 Upon enrollment with My Choice Family Care, you will be contacted by a member of your Team.
 They will set up a time to meet with you, within your first 10 days as a Member.
 At this meeting, you will get to know your Case Manager, your Nurse and have the opportunity to express your goals, issues, and ask questions that are important to you.
 You will also work to develop a plan as to whom you would like to include as a part of your Team, such as family members, friends, and other supports.
 A Member Handbook and valuable information regarding My Choice Family Care will be provided as well.